Bio3SS/Bio3SS.github.io/office.md

 * Mike has weekly hours Wed 11:30-12:20
 * Morgan has weekly hours Thu 10:30-11:20
-	* or, set up an appointment in person with your TA
+	* or, set up an appointment with your TA in person or via Avenue mail

 {% comment %}
 * Regular hours coming soon